 11. Make use of available tools

-I’ve recently addedto my writer’s arsenal and wish I’d done it years ago.
+I’ve recently added Grammarly * to my writer’s arsenal and wish I’d done it years ago.
 It acts like a turbo-charged version standard “spell check”, helping me catch a much broader range of mistakes.
 It’s not perfect, and will often flag perfectly correct words and phrases as errors, but I’d much rather that way round than it missed out on flagging potential errors to me.

-I’m on the pro version now as writing is such an important part of my life, but even Grammarly’s* is a big improvement on the default spelling and grammar checks.
+I’m on the pro version now as writing is such an important part of my life, but even Grammarly’s free version * is a big improvement on the default spelling and grammar checks.

 (* Please note: Grammarly is one of very few products I’m sufficiently enthusiastic about to recommend to my readers, and I may earn a small commission if you sign up to Grammarly services through the above links.)